MyGet/MyGetDocs/site/Docs/Reference/Package-Sources.markdown

 ![Package Source Aggregation](Images/Aggregate_Package_Sources.png)

-## Scenario: Pushing a package upstream
+## Scenario - Pushing a package upstream
 Another major scenario made possible by using package sources is the *package promotion* workflow: pushing a package from one feed to another.

 Choose the package you want to promote and with a click of a button you can push it upstream.
 A dialog will provide you with additional options, e.g. configure the package version to be used upstream.